revbingo/tkt/README.md

 * `-i <file>` - Location of data file containing pricing information
 * `--db <db>` - Location of H2 database files
 * `--no-advisor` - Disables fetching of Trusted Advisor checks

+If using Docker, you can change these in the Dockerfile